 - Co-op student employment

-- Classes, projects, or hackathons that benefit students and your company
+- Classes or projects that benefit students and your company

 Other ways your company can help:

 For more than 30 years, CCIS faculty have eagerly engaged in collaborative research with leading technology companies and government agencies.
 Recent research collaborations include:

 - Bytedance – To support Prof. Lu Wang’s research in artificial intelligence

 - Toyota – To support Prof. Cristina Nita-Rotaru’s research on auto systems